- Though not very often, users have reported that Windows 11 is not detecting the keyboard, and we will tell you how to fix it in this article.

 What can I do if Windows 11 is not detecting the keyboard?

-If there are none, reconnect the keyboard and see if it works.
-Also, try connecting it to another port on the system, just to make sure that the ports are not disabled.
+- Try connecting the keyboard to another port on the system, just to make sure that the ports are not disabled.

 In many cases, it was the disabled USB ports that lead to Windows 11 not detecting the keyboard problem.
 Here, you will have to check whether the USB ports are disabled from the BIOS.